 Back in 2003, a small spreadsheet error cost Canadian power generator TransAlta $24 million.
 According to The Register, “chief executive Steve Snyder said the snafu was ‘literally a cut-and-paste error in an Excel spreadsheet.'”

 Maybe you won’t lose $24 million, but human error costs businesses real revenue all the time.
-The risk of underestimating your monthly inventory expenses or overstocking your inventory can create huge problems for small businesses.
+The risk of underestimating your monthly inventory expenses or overstocking your inventory can create enormous problems for small businesses.

-Spreadsheets don’t scale
+9. Spreadsheets don’t scale

 Excel might work when you first start your business.
 But as your company grows, things change — you might change your prices, raise financing, roll out a few new products or hire a few people.
 Before you know it, your spreadsheet can’t keep up.

 There are plenty of business challenges you can’t control.
 This isn’t one of them.